agenttop: htop for AI coding agents

 agenttop --install-hooks

 This installs a Claude Code PostToolUse hook — a script that runs after every tool execution but before the result reaches the model.
 If the hook detects prompt injection in the tool result, it blocks the result entirely.
-The agent sees an error instead of the malicious content.

 If any pattern matches, the hook exits with code 2 and the tool result is replaced with an error message.
 The agent never sees the malicious content.